Facing Serious Charges? You Need Our Trusted Criminal Defense Team.

 Criminal Assault

 Washington law defines “assault” to include a wide range of acts, all of which involve an actual physical attack on a person or conduct that places a person in reasonable fear of an imminent attack.
 An assault charge could allege an attack with sexual motivation.
 State law defines assault in the second degree, a class B felony, in part as an assault “with intent to commit a felony.”
-This could possibly include the intent to commit any sex offense classified as a felony.
+This could include the intent to commit any sex offense classified as a felony.